uib-ub/exhibition-template/README.md

 ## Sitemap

 The sitemap is generated using the `sitemap.ts` file and serves a `/sitemap.xml` route.
-It does not work in dev useing Turbopack.
+It does not work in dev using Turbopack.
 In production it works, `npm run build && npm run start`, and using `npm run dev:webpack` works.
 See [this issue](https://github.com/shuding/nextra/issues/4274) for Nextra implementation details.

 The domain must be changed to production domain in the `sitemap.ts` file.